 You will gain insights as you see and hear demonstrations that model powerful methods.
 Discover and experience effective strategies, engaging activities and classroom proven ideas.
 Gain valuable approaches for strengthening your students' decoding and word reading, comprehension, vocabulary development, and fluency.

-You will leave this seminar with a wealth of highly practical ideas, strategies and activities to help you fully integrate differentiated instruction into your Guided Reading groups, small groups and independent workstations to greatly enhance your students' success in reading.
-In addition, you will receive an extensive Guided Reading resource handbook filled with highly effective strategies and activities that you can incorporate immediately when you return to your classroom.
+You will leave this seminar with a wealth of highly practical ideas, strategies and activities to help you fully integrate differentiated instruction into your Guided Reading groups, small groups and independent workstations to greatly enhance your students' success in reading, whether in the classroom or in distance learning.

 Ten Key Benefits of Attending